TestingResearchIllinois/starts/README.md

 `update**Checksums` option that can be used to change the default behavior.
 For example, to update the checksums while checking the diff, run `mvn starts:diff -DupdateDiffChecksums=true`.

-## FAQ

-- **I got the following error after integrating STARTS and running `mvn test`:** `Failed to load list from file: myExcludes`.

-   **Solution:** Once the `pom.xml` file is modified as described above, it is assumed that the user is only interested to run STARTS goals.
-Unfortunately, this currently breaks the usual `mvn test` invocation which expects the `<excludesFile>` to exist on the filesystem.
-If you must run `mvn test` with STARTS integrated with the `pom.xml` file, either run STARTS in a Maven profile, or make sure that the file `myExcludes`, which is specified in the Surefire `<excludesFile>` tag exists on the filesystem for every Maven module in your project.